 Well we can’t seem to catch a break these days.
 The trauma and expense of Caroline’s scary incident last month is still lingering and just yesterday we had another big scare – Matt and Caroline were involved in a car accident.

 We all leave the house at the same time in the mornings.
 Matt takes a left out of our driveway for daycare and I take a right.
 I was halfway to work when I got the call…”I’ve been in a terrible accident.
 Hurry.
 The car flipped.”
 That’s all the information I had.
-I immediately did a very unsafe u-turn and floored it all the way back towards our neighborhood.
+I immediately did an illegal u-turn and floored it all the way back towards our neighborhood.
 The flood of thoughts rushed through my head.
 Was Caroline in the car or had she already been dropped off?
-Who’s car flipped?
+Whose car flipped?
 Is my baby okay?
 Is Matt okay?
 Is my baby okay?
 Why aren’t these cars moving fast enough in front of me?
 IS MY BABY OKAY?

 I arrived to the scene, blowing past yelling policemen who had attempted to block the street and the first thing I saw was Caroline’s carrier sitting on the sidewalk.
 There were parents huddled around her.
 I threw my car in park before coming to a complete stop and more policemen were yelling at me to “stay back”.
 Yeah right.
 I blew past them and rushed to my daughter.
 The medics stopped me and said I wouldn’t be able to take her out of the car seat until she had been evaluated.
-Matt and I hugged while I of course cried.
+Matt and I hugged while I of course sobbed.
 He somehow managed to remain calm.
 That’s when I noticed there was another person involved in the accident.

 Flipped over on the sidewalk was a white 1996 Isuzu Rodeo.
 Wedged between the driver side of the car and cement were long locks of beautiful blonde hair.
 Everyone at the scene expected the worst as the firemen were desperately trying to get to the trapped driver.
 I lost it and begged Matt to start praying with me right then and there for this girl.
 That’s exactly what we did.
 After what felt like hours they were able to get the visibly shaken 19 year old girl out of the car without a scratch.
 Not one scratch.
 The police said it was a miracle and I knew there was no doubt about that.
 Her dad arrived moments later.